jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 But when we've upgraded enough technologies, like microchips, touchscreens, batteries, and Wi-Fi, a protagonist can unlock a new tool like smartphones.
 New tools solve problems in a new way.

 And this is a big deal.
 While old technology doesn't die.
 AM radio, horses, books aren't going anywhere.
-Even Netflix still [rents millions of DVD every year](https://dvd.netflix.com/NewReleases).
+Even Netflix still [rents millions of DVDs every year](https://dvd.netflix.com/NewReleases).

 But a new tool prompts a big question: who controls it?
 If the people no longer need the protection of a castle, do they need the king and his gates?

-While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control levers of power.
+While the game of civilization is the struggle to overcome problems by upgrading technology and inventing new tools, politics is about the battle to control the most essential tools; the levers of power.
+Netflix can rent DVDs because it controls internet streaming.

 When a new tool arrives, the people with the old tool fight to retain their power.
 While inventors imagine a modern society that shares it.

 Darth Blockbuster will gladly fire up the Death Star to use society's rulebook to suppress new tools.

 But lawsuits, lobbying, and other techniques take time and money.
 It's better for the antagonists if Main Street's love of majic is misdirected for the continued enjoyment of old technology.

 For example, gas cars kept customers away from electric cars with techniques like mass advertising, fancy auto shows, and spectacular chromes plated V8 power!
-Electric vehicles like Tesla's are a new and better tool because they have far fewer parts and can be fueled using renewable energy.
+Electric vehicles like Tesla are a new and better tool because they have far fewer parts and can be fueled using renewable energy.
 With a solar roof, player gods can even fuel their own vehicles.

 But because of intense marketing and cultural bias in general, most Americans didn't (and sometimes still don't) see the majical potential of electric vehicles.
 Which is why I call anti-evolution persuasion techniques dark majic.

 Note, this doesn't mean car culture is bad.
 Stereotypical car guys know how to build things and are inherently very valuable to society.

 It means the millions of people slogging themselves through bumper to bumper traffic every day inside 300+ hp cars and trucks is silly.
-Instead of solving the underlying problem, a horrible commute, expensive lease payments, buying oil from nefarious countries, dark majic sugarcoats it.
+Instead of solving the underlying problem, a horrible commute, expensive lease payments, buying oil from nefarious countries, dark majic sugarcoats.
 A polished up old tool might as well be a veil over our eyes.

 Today, dark majic surrounds Industrial Age tools with spectacle.
 Soda marketing campaigns and credit card reward programs are easy examples.
 This fake majic is insidious.
 It gives people the joy of learning about technology but doesn't upgrade their cyborgology.
 Like a corrupted rule book, dark majic stalls our society in the game of civilization.